AWSKMSCreateKeyRequest

 Setting this value to true increases the risk that the KMS key becomes unmanageable.
 Do not set this value to true indiscriminately.

-For more information, refer to the scenario in the Default Key Policy section in the Key Management Service Developer Guide.
+For more information, see Default key policy in the Key Management Service Developer Guide.

-Use this parameter only when you include a policy in the request and you intend to prevent the principal that is making the request from making a subsequent PutKeyPolicy request on the KMS key.
+Use this parameter only when you intend to prevent the principal that is making the request from making a subsequent PutKeyPolicy request on the KMS key.

 Declaration